dietmarja/LLM-Elements/RAG/readme_RAG.md

 * Combining Summaries: After generating summaries for each chunk, the code combines them into a single string (combined_summary).
 Then, it generates a final summary by passing the combined_summary to the generate_summary function again.
 This step helps improve the coherence and flow of the final summary by summarizing the combined summaries.

 * Output: Finally, the code prints the final summaries for each document.

+The generative model used is T5-large (Text-to-Text Transfer Transformer) by Google,which is here made available via the transformer library from Huggingface.
+In previous experiemnts T5-small (60 M prameters, 6 heads) has been used which however produced only a poor output.
+T5-Large (770 M parameters, 16 heads) produces a much better output but suffers from a long processing time.